michal-h21/tex4ebook/README.md

 Available options for `\Preamble` command are listed in the article *TeX4ht: options*^[https://web.archive.org/web/20180813043722/http://cvr.cc/?p=504]. *Comparison of tex4ebook and Pandoc output*^[https://github.com/richelbilderbeek/travis_tex_to_epub_example_1]

-Great source of tips for `TeX4ht` configuring is *tex4ht tag on TeX.sx*^[http://tex.stackexchange.com/questions/tagged/tex4ht], there is also a *tag for tex4ebook*^[http://tex.stackexchange.com/questions/tagged/tex4ebook].
+A great source of tips for `TeX4ht` configuration is *tex4ht tag on TeX.sx*^[http://tex.stackexchange.com/questions/tagged/tex4ht].
+There is also a *tag for tex4ebook*^[http://tex.stackexchange.com/questions/tagged/tex4ebook].

 Examples of interesting questions are
 *including images and fonts in ebooks*^[http://tex.stackexchange.com/a/213165/2891]